numba/numba/docs/source/reference/deprecation.rst

 Schedule
 --------
+This feature will be removed with respect to this schedule:

-Deprecation warnings will be issued for a number of releases starting with 0.44.
+* Deprecation warnings will be issued in version 0.44.0
-A final warning notice will be made in the last release to support the behaviour scheduled for deprecation.
+* Support will be removed in version 0.45.0

 Recommendations
 ---------------